llm-speech-summarization/llm-speech-summarization.github.io/index.md

 We also show summaries of stories spoken by actual people in "in-the-wild" settings, demonstrating the usability of our method in real-life scenarios.

-Finally, we include examples of our system's responses to other types of spoken prompts and queries, demonstrating its ability to understand and process general speech inputs beyond those for summarization.
+Finally, we include examples of our system's responses to other types of speech prompts using spoken questions from the human-spoken [HeySQuAD dataset](https://github.com/yijingjoanna/HeySQuAD), demonstrating its ability to understand and process general speech inputs beyond those for summarization.

 **All outputs shown below from our proposed system were generated using speech inputs.**